How To Remove About:Blank Homepage Hijackers

 - Immediately scan your system a second time with Malwarebytes Anti-Malware and remove any remaining infections.

-If Malwarebytes failed to remove it I suggest using SpyHunter.
+If Malwarebytes failed to remove it I recommend using SpyHunter.
 This is a paid program that has a money back guarantee.

 After following the above steps the hijacker should be completely removed, your system will operate normally and you should have full control to set the browser homepage to the address of any website (click Tools > Internet Options).